vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

         ]
     }

-**runMenu** is a valid response action to an incoming call event (ICE) \<voice-cloud-ICE\> or answered call event (ACE) \<voice-cloud-ACE\>.
+**runMenu** is a valid response action to an incoming call event ([ICE]) or answered call event (ACE) [ACE].
 It instructs what menu to play to the user and what actions to take based on the user’s input.
-It can also be used in combination with the manageCall API \<voice-cloud-managecall\>, for conference calls.
+It can also be used in combination with the [ManageCall] API, for conference calls.

 **menus** is a list of menus that are available.
 The menu with “id” : “main” will always play first, otherwise an error will be returned.